Frequently asked questions - Space Brain Hack

 Miscellaneous

-• Will there be other initiatives related to Canada's participation in the Artemis missions to the Moon and the Lunar Gateway?
+Will there be other initiatives related to Canada's participation in the Artemis missions to the Moon and Gateway?

 We will be launching new exciting learning initiatives later in the school year and during the next school year as well.
 We are also providing funding for activities.
 All of these relate to rovers, lunar science, robotics, artificial intelligence (AI), and health and nutrition.

-Remember to check out youth and educators section of our website for our current activities, experiments, games and other learning resources for kindergarten-to-grade-12 young people and for educators.
+Remember to check out Youth and educators for our current activities, experiments, games and other learning resources for kindergarten-to-grade-12 young people and for educators.

 You don't have to be a space buff to hold this activity.
 We provide an all-in-one package, including a presentation with speaking notes and a toolkit containing various resources, to help you hold the activity.
 And if you're stumped by a question, please contact us.
 We're here to help.